MARTIMM/qa-manager/docs/index.md

 # Description

 Questionnaires and configurations have all some form of key - value sheets serving all kinds of purposes.
-This library tries to help setting up a question/answer (QA from now on) sheet and store it in the managers environment.
+This library tries to help setting up a question/answer sheet and store it in the managers environment.
+Then a user application can retrieve a sheet to display and store the results.

 # Versions of involved software